jpcposth/SneakerApplication/README.md

 1. Log in to access your collection.
 2. Click the "Add" button.
 3. Fill in the sneaker details.
+For the date click the calender
 4. Click the "Add" button.

 ## Statistics